WR250R 4000-km review

 Initially the coast backroad is not so interesting.

 I pull into the lee of a barchan (crescent) dune on its southward march.
-Yes, it’s a new direction now but the headwinds adjust themselves.
+Yes, it’s a new direction now but the headwinds adjust themselves and turn on me again.
 What gets me is why don’t all the barchans end up in Mauritania?
-It’s the mystery of dunes – or maybe the Atlas mountains are a huge reserve of raw rock to grind down into grains.
+It is the mystery of dunes – or maybe the Atlas mountains are a huge reserve of raw rock to grind down into grains.

 Iirc, it was to serve a a route to the Canaries which lay less than 100km northwest, but it didn’t make it past it’s maiden voyage.
 Smells a bit of a fishy insurance job.
 Plus a ferry to Spanish Canaries would bring up all sort of issues with migrants trying to get to Europe.
 Up north, Tan Med port is like Alcatraz.
 So are the Spanish enclaves of Ceuta and Melilla.